UAL-RE/data-service-landscape-scan/README.md

 ## Approach

-Using direct survey of web resources, we investigated the services offered at 25 Research 1 universities in the United States of America
+Using direct survey of web resources, we investigated the services offered at 25 Research 1 universities in the United States of America.

+## Dependencies

+The following R packages are used in this work:

++ dplyr
++ ggplot2
++ ggpubr
++ lme4
++ multcomp
++ readr
++ stringr
++ tidyr

+## Directory structure

++ data: data used in this work; see data/README.md for more information
++ eda: preliminary exploratory data analyses; see eda/README.md for more information
++ output: destination for outputs like plots; files are not under version control
++ scripts: R scripts with bulk of analysis and data visualization for this project; see scripts/README.md for more information